aimhigherweb/iec_website/content/patient-resources/vision-training-with-saccade-pyramids.md

 # Instructions:

   1. Start at the top of the first page where there is a single letter/number.
   2. Read out each pair of letters/numbers in order until you have reached the bottom of the page.
 Try not to lose your place!
-Keep your head still during these exercises, only moving your eyes.
+Remember to keep your head still during these exercises, only moving your eyes.
   3. Repeat each page until you are comfortable that you can go through all the letters/numbers quickly and accurately without head movements.
   4. When you can do all the pyramids with lines between the letters/numbers, try the advanced pyramids with no lines to guide you!
   5. Try not to use your finger to point at the next letter/number as this will reduce the effectiveness of the exercise.